 Osisko used ALS Minerals ("ALS") in Val-d'Or and in Lebel-sur-Quévillon, Québec, Canada as their primary sample preparation laboratories.
 ALS in Lebel-sur-Quévillon is only used for sample preparation and ALS in Val-d'Or is the primary analytical (assay) laboratory.
-Depending on capacity, at the discretion of ALS Val-d'Or, samples would be sent to ALS Vancouver, ALS Vientiane, ALS Lima and ALS Reno for analysis.
+Depending on capacity, at the discretion of ALS Val-d'Or, samples would be sent to other ALS laboratories in Canada and overseas for analysis.
 ALS is independent of Osisko.
 ALS laboratories in Canada are currently accredited by the Standards Council of Canada (accredited laboratory number 689) to ISO 17025 for the analysis of gold by lead collection fire assay with atomic absorption spectrometry finish and the determination of gold by lead collection fire assay with gravimetric finish.
 The management system of the ALS Minerals Group laboratories is accredited to the International Organization for Standardization ("ISO") 9001:2008 by QMI Management Systems.